OmkarKirpan/pptxTrans/memory-bank/activeContext.md

   - Implement proper logging and metrics collection

 - **UI Consistency:** The recently implemented profile and settings pages maintain consistent UI patterns with the rest of the application, ensuring a seamless user experience.

+- **Feature Prioritization:** (NEW)
+  - Focus on the core PPTX translation functionality first
+  - Comments System will be implemented in a future phase
+  - Prioritize audit logging for critical user actions (editing, exporting, sharing)